Book tickets online today and save.

 The weather in Britain can be very unpredictable.
 We recommend you prepare for every outcome.
-Don’t worry if you are caught out, our gift shop has umbrellas, ponchos, sunscreen and clothing for whatever the weather.
+Don’t worry if you are caught out, our gift shop has umbrellas, ponchos and sunscreen.

 We have two manual wheelchairs and two mobility scooters available at the Zoo entrance for hire.
 They must be booked at least 24 hours in advance.
 There is no hire charge for the manual wheelchairs and a £5.00 charge (£2.50 for members) with a deposit of £10 for the mobility scooter.
 Please call 0117 428 5300 to reserve one.
 Please note that mobility scooters cannot be hired by anyone under the age of 16 or over 18 stone.

 Unfortunately we do not have a cash point on site.
 Cashback is however available in the main shop when making a purchase, or by donating 50 pence.

 For visitors with disabilities, we have five parking bays near the Zoo entrance.

 For information on parking on the streets surrounding the zoo with a blue badge, click here.

 The Zoo is over 180 years old and contains a number of old buildings and structures – three of which are Grade II listed.
 However, most of the Zoo is accessible for wheelchair users and those with walking difficulties.